NatannaSantos/natannasantos/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Roboto&pause=1000&color=F72CA5&width=435&lines=About+Me)](https://git.io/typing-svg)

-- 💻 I'm passionate about the technology area and the possibilities for creation and growth that it brings.
+- 💻 I'm passionate about the technology area and the possibilities for creation and growth that it brings;

-- 🌱 I love to contemplate nature
+- 🌱 I love to contemplate nature;

 - 🐇 I love animals, I even have a very cute bunny;